Content & goals

 The main task of the platform is the provision of an open pool of teaching resources.
 The visitor can choose between following types of resources:

-- Teaching Methods provide information on modern ways to activate the participation of students, integrate innovative forms of teaching and, in so doing, help students to develop and anchor their knowledge as well as to acquire skills.
+- Participative teaching methods provide information on modern ways to activate the participation of students, integrate innovative forms of teaching and, in so doing, help students to develop and anchor their knowledge as well as to acquire skills.
 Since ex-cathedra teaching (a lecturer talking in front without any interaction by the students) is very boring and not effective at all, we prefer using exciting teaching methods to strengthen the learning effect, such as World Cafe and many others.

 The resources on this platform are freely available for use in teaching and planning.
 University lecturers (and also school teachers if suitable) can on one hand utilize the existing resources or on the other hand also create their own materials, methods and concepts regarding sustainability-related topics.